celulaproject/celula/README.md

 - How can I give proof that my service is actually running a given code, always.
 - How can I give proof that nobody has physical or remote access to the server.

-If I can give proof that my server is always running a given code and nobody can access the server then if that code exposes a cryptographic signing, encrypting and decrypting API I have solved my problem.
+If I can prove that my server is always running a given code and nobody can access the server then if that code exposes a cryptographic signing, encrypting and decrypting API I have solved my problem.

 ## Previous work